andikleen/pmu-tools/README.md

 * Add experimental --thread option to support per SMT thread measurements on pre ICL CPUs.
 * toplev updated to Ahmad Yasin's TMA 4.3:
-  [ADL so far missing.
+  [ADL is missing so far.
 TGL/RKL still use the ICL model]

-  Note: if you see missing events please remove ~/.cache/pmu-events/* to force a redownload
+  **Note: if you see missing events please remove ~/.cache/pmu-events/* to force a redownload**

   * New Tree Metrics (nodes)
   * A brand new breakdown of the Light_Operations sub-category (under Retiring category) per operation type:
     * Memory_Operations for (fraction of retired) slots utilized by load or store memory accesses